drazen-nikolic/es-workshop/assignments/06-aggregating-data.md

 on workstations and explaining that guy for the 5th time how to use a shared folder, at the end of the year you get some additional tasks to generate different reports for the upper management.

-The bank would like to start with a new credit loan campaign but they are unsure which age group they should target.
+The bank would like to start a new credit loan campaign but they are unsure which age group they should target.
 In other words, the age group having lower average account balance is more likely to need to get a loan.